Zheng0825/SDR/readme.md

 ## Tools

 These are helpful but not necessary components for using the flowgraphs.
 Examples include a Python UDP Tx/Rx, and "raiseTheBatSignal.sh" which is a shell script for automating the Batman-adv initialization process.
+This also contains the script for configuring tmux the way I tend to use it.
+In its current form this is very specific to working with our system and if I have time I will attempt to make it more dynamic.